andrebiegel/keycloak-examples/README.md

 # JBoss Keycloak Playground

-This repository contains the following comomn scenarios with Jboss Keycloak.
+This repository contains the following common scenarios with Jboss Keycloak.

 *  direct Shibboleth Service Provider inside of an Apache Httpd 2.4
 *  Shibboleth Service Provider inside of an Apache Httpd 2.4 as an Authentication Proxy (planned)